- Application site open by December 1, 2020

 Five items are required for the application.

-- Current areas of research, primary questions of interest, and methodologies used to address the questions
+- Research Expertise: What are your current areas of research, primary questions of interest, and methodologies used to address the questions?

-- How will you leverage your background to bridge between research and policy?
+- How will you leverage your background to bridge research and policy during your fellowship and career?

 - Three letters of recommendation addressing the following: